ARTICLE 1: PURPOSE

 ARTICLE 5: COMPLAINT CONTENT

-Complaints can exclusively concern matters for which the organisation is responsible.
+Complaints can exclusively concern matters for which the organization is responsible.
 Below are several examples of possible subjects for complaint:

 Complaints regarding undesired conduct